yichx/yichx.github.io/_pages/about.md

 * <span style="color: #007bff;"><b>Poisoning Federated Recommendation Using Fake Users</b></span>
   * I have proposed the attacking method and conducted all experiments and written the paper.
   * Advised by Prof. Neil Zhenqiang Gong in Duke University, planning to submit to UseNix on Oct.
 2023.
-  * Contribution:
-  1. Use fake users with absolutely no extra knowledge to attack the federated recommender system.
-  2. Shown to be effective on robust aggregation rules even when the proportion of fake users is extremely low.
-  3. Proposed a method to automatically find the hyper-parameter.
+  * Contribution: (1) Use fake users with absolutely no extra knowledge to attack the federated recommender system.
+(2) Shown to be effective on robust aggregation rules even when the proportion of fake users is extremely low.
+(3) Proposed a method to automatically find the hyper-parameter.

 * <span style="color: #007bff;"><b>Apply Real-time Vicinal Defense make the Robust Recommendation</b></span>
   * I am the first author.
 I have conducted all the experiments, derived mathematical proofs, and written the entire paper.
   * Advised by Prof. Defu Lian in USTC, submitted to AAAI on Aug.
 2023.
-  * Contribution:
   * Adjust the model in inference phase to unlearn the malicious influence
   * Conducted a theoretical bound about its unlearning ability
   * Apply our method to further improve other robust defenses

 * <span style="color: #007bff;"><b>Robust Federated Learning Mitigates Client-side Data Reconstruction Attacks</b></span>
   * I am the first author.
 I have proposed the adaptive attack using PGD, conducted all experiments, and written the entire paper.